JosepMariaVila/Transfer-Accept-Burn-URITokens-on-Xahau/README.md

-Transfer, Accept or Burn URITokens on the Xahau netwrok signing transactions securely with your Xaman mobile app.
+Transfer, Accept or Burn URITokens on the Xahau netwrok combining a desktop browser and signing transactions securely with your Xaman mobile app.